 When it comes to choosing a home and property insurance plan, The Resource Center will be there with you every step of the way.
-We partner with over a dozen insurance carriers to make sure you are getting the best coverage at the best price.
+We partner with many insurance carriers to make sure you are getting the best coverage at the best price.
 Let us help you save big on your home and property insurance.

 It’s your home.
 You should protect it with the best homeowner policy for you and your family.
 It’s important to understand what your policy does and does not cover.
-Homeowner policies typically include coverage for your home, your belongings, your living expenses in an emergency, medical and liability protection.
+Home insurance typically includes coverage for your home, your belongings, your living expenses in an emergency, medical coverage and liability insurance.
 Our experts will walk you through these options and help you decide what combination is best for you.

 Your furniture, clothes and other personal belongings are usually covered if they are stolen or destroyed by fire, hurricane or other covered peril.
 It will be important to conduct a home inventory to determine if your coverage is sufficient.
 This part of your policy may also include off-premises coverage, which means that your belongings are covered anywhere in the world.
 Every policy is different, so contact our experts if you have any questions or would like to add to your policy.

 If your home is damaged because of a fire, storm or other covered peril and you can’t live in it, this coverage pays the costs of living someplace else while your home is repaired or you find another place to live.
 While your home is being rebuilt, hotel bills, restaurant meals and other living expenses are covered.
 Coverage for additional living expenses differs from company to company and varies based on your unique needs.